 Space isn’t sufficient to list all the other problems with Brandt’s material, but his insistence on our need for a “spiritual re-birth” eclipses them all.
 As this passage makes plain, Barndt is not trying to correct a few faulty beliefs.
 He’s essentially arguing that we need a new religion because what we understand to be “Christianity” is fundamentally wrong.

-Both Christians and non-Christians have recognized that anti-racism, and the ideology of critical theory more broadly, has become a kind of secular religion.
+Both Christians and non-Christians have recognized that anti-racism, and the ideology of contemporary critical theory more broadly, has become a kind of secular religion.
 As such, it will compete with Christianity when it comes to our allegiance.
 Either we will derive our values, priorities, and ethics primarily from a Christian worldview, or we will derive them from critical theory.
 We can’t do both.

 It’s for this reason that I find Barndt’s book so troubling.
 He’s not trying to equip Christians to fight racism; he’s trying to win converts.
 As a window into the ideology of the anti-racist movement, his book is useful.
 As a Christian approach to racial reconciliation, it’s a disaster.